cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 ## Background

-The idea of a meta-circular evaluator with control structures was first described by John McCarthy in his paper [Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I](http://www-formal.stanford.edu/jmc/recursive.html):
+The idea of a meta-circular evaluator (with control structures at least) was first described by John McCarthy in his paper [Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I](http://www-formal.stanford.edu/jmc/recursive.html):
 <sup>Note: there has never been a Part 2, although [some people have some ideas what it would look like](https://www.youtube.com/watch?v=CD-Dtr9j0f4))</sup>
 The paper where McCarthy invented Lisp (acronym for LIst Processing).
 It contained the definition for `eval`, the universal function.
-Eval is a universal machine: if you feed it a Lisp program, eval starts behaving as that program.
+`eval` is a universal machine: if you feed it a Lisp program, `eval` starts behaving as that program.
 It required inventing a notation where you could represent programs as data.

 For McCarthy, writing this function was just a theoretical exercise.